-Once you've recorded a test script and identified session-specific errors through a TryScript run, use TrueLog Explorer to customize the test script so that it can handle session-specific strings, for example user IDs, password, and others.
+Once you have recorded a test script and identified session-specific errors through a TryScript run, use TrueLog Explorer to customize the test script so that it can handle session-specific strings, for example user IDs, password, and others.

-Note TrueLog Explorer is a powerful test script customization tool that offers much more functionality than is demonstrated in this tutorial.
-Refer to the TrueLog Explorer User Guide for details regarding content verifications, content parsing, comparison of record/replay TrueLogs, and much more.
+Note: TrueLog Explorer is a powerful test script customization tool that offers much more functionality than is demonstrated in this tutorial.
+Refer to othe TrueLog Explorer Help for details regarding content verifications, content parsing, comparison of record/replay TrueLogs, and more.

-Once you've generated a load test script with Silk Performer and executed a TryScript run, TrueLog Explorer can help you customize the script by:
+Once you have generated a load test script with Silk Performer and executed a TryScript run, TrueLog Explorer can help you customize the script by:

-- Adding content verifications Using the Add Verifications tool, you can gain tremendous insight into data that's downloaded during load tests-enabling you to verify that the content that is to be sent by the server is correct.
+- Adding content verifications: Using the Add Verifications tool, you can gain tremendous insight into data that is downloaded during load tests, enabling you to verify that the content that is to be sent by the server is correct.
 Verifications remain useful after system deployment for ongoing performance management.
-Refer to the TrueLog Explorer User Guide for details. - Adding parsing functions TrueLog Explorer allows you to insert SAPGUI parsing functions visually in Source screengrab view and on the Controls view tab.
-Manual code writing isn't required- TrueLog Explorer automatically generates parsing functions in scripts.
-Refer to the TrueLog Explorer User Guide for details. - Parameterizing input data With user data customization you can make your test scripts more realistic by replacing static recorded user input data with dynamic, parameterized user data that changes with each transaction.
-Manual scripting isn't required to create such "data-driven" tests.
+Refer to the TrueLog Explorer Help for details. - Adding parsing functions: TrueLog Explorer allows you to insert SAPGUI parsing functions visually in Source screenshot view and the Control view tab.
+Manual code writing is not required.
+TrueLog Explorer automatically generates parsing functions in scripts.
+Refer to the TrueLog Explorer Help for - Parameterizing input data: With user data customization you can make your test scripts more realistic by replacing static recorded user input data with dynamic, parameterized user data that changes with each transaction.
+Manual scripting is not required to create such "data-driven" tests.

 For each SAPGUI function call that changes input data, you can verify return values, parse values, and customize input data.
-These operations can be executed from both Source screengrab view, by right-clicking within a control, and the Controls tree view.
+These operations can be executed from both Source screenshot view, by rightclicking within a control, and the Controls tree view.